 The update in question has been rolled out in the Netherlands for now.
-It might take two more weeks for a global rollout for Galaxy J5 users.
+A global rollout for Galaxy J5 users might take two more weeks.
 Although they can force download the update via Settings, then Device Info, and finally to Software Updates.

 Samsung Galaxy J5 (2016) can be purchased from Amazon for 192 Euros.
 It is as well available in various other online stores.

-Tell us in comments of your experience with the phone, or if you are going for it in case you haven’t yet.
+Tell us in the comments about your experience with the phone or if you are going for it in case, you haven’t yet.
 Stay with us to receive more updates on Samsung.